johnrickman/LiquidCrystal_I2C/README.md

 # LiquidCrystal_I2C

-LiquidCrystal Arduino library for I2C LCD displays
+Portable LiquidCrystal C++ library for I2C LCD displays, with implementations for both Arduino and RPI (RPI should work with any modern Linux device that supports I2C).

-This repo is being transfered to GitLab at https://gitlab.com/tandembyte/liquidcrystal_i2c
+Linux Instructions

+autoreconf --install
+./configure
+make